 In the region of Trinidad, the rocky coast that stretches north of Playa Ancón offers many small coves perfect for a snorkeling session.
 La Batea, in particular, allows snorkelers to explore a pretty coral reef a few meters from the shore.

 Located about twenty kilometers south of Cienfuegos, the small resort of Playa Rancho Luna is the best option if you are staying in the area.

 The Atlantic coast of Cuba, where the sea is often rougher, is also edged by several coral reefs.
 The seaside resorts of Playa Santa Lucia (in Camagüey province) and Guardalavaca (in Holguín province) are two recommended spots for discovering the local marine life.

 María La Gorda hotel’s house reef, Playa Jibacoa, Cayo Coco, and Cayo Guillermo are also famous snorkeling locations in Cuba.

-But for the absolute snorkeling must in Cuba, you should set off for the Jardines de la Reina, about 50 miles southwards from the main island.
-This archipelago, home of magnificent coral reefs, was declared a Marine Natural Park in 1996.
-Some travelers after been here call it today the “Galapagos of the Caribbean”.
+However, for the must of snorkeling in Cuba, head to Jardines de la Reina, located about 80km south of the main island.
+This archipelago, which is home to exceptional coral reefs, was declared a National Park in 1996.

 ADD A SPOT